Cmbs86/Cmbs86/README.md

 - 👨‍💻 Currently navigating the web development seas at DCI-Digital Career Institute.
 Aspiring developer – still figuring out this coding puzzle.

-💼 Coding Chronicles:

-🍻 Leisurely Loops and 🎸 Cultural Quests:

-   - When I'm not deciphering HTML hieroglyphics, catch me thumping on the bass guitar or attempting to decipher football tactics.
-Coding bugs might be a puzzle, but trust me, I'd take them over VAR controversies any day.
-   - Diving into gigs, concerts, and friendly football debates – because who doesn't need a break from the coding matrix?
-   - Formerly cooked up storms in the kitchen, now exploring restaurants in search of culinary delights.

-🤝 Ready to learn, share a laugh, or discuss coding conundrums?
-Let's connect and bring a down-to-earth sense of humor to the coding journey!
-Cheers! 🍻

 ### :fire: My Stats :